EgoSpot:Egocentric Multimodal Control for Hands-Free Mobile Manipulation: System Design

-This mode is selected by saying \textit{follow mode}.
-When follow mode is activated, the Spot robot will always follow users' eye gaze.
-To make it more clear, we use a sphere cursor to let the users know their current eye gaze position.
+\textbf{Follow Mode.} This mode is activated by the voice command \textit{follow mode}.
+Once activated, the Spot robot follows the user’s eye gaze direction.
+To provide clear visual feedback, a sphere cursor is displayed to indicate the current gaze target in the environment.